Email Queue Explained: Fix Delivery Delays In 2026

 • retry after a short delay

-• then back off more each time
+• then back off more each time (exponential backoff)

 • then finally bounce if the issue does not clear.

 A summarized schedule (based on RFC 5321 discussion) is often shown as: retry after ~30 minutes, then exponential backoff (1h, 2h, 4h…), with a max retry period of 4–5 days, plus optional delay warnings after 4–6 hours.
+For more on managing bounces, check our email delivery issues guide.

 4xx vs 5xx